gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-setup-and-installation.md

 Download it, install it, then open a command prompt / console / terminal window.
 If you're on Windows the installer will add a special "Node Command Prompt" so use that.

-Then install the [`http-server`](https://github.com/indexzero/http-server) by typing
+Then install [`servez`](https://github.com/greggman/servez-cli) by typing

-    npm -g install http-server
+    npm -g install servez

 If you're on OSX use

-    sudo npm -g install http-server
+    sudo npm -g install servez

 Once you've done that type

-    http-server path/to/folder/where/you/unzipped/files
+    servez path/to/folder/where/you/unzipped/files

 It should print something like

-{{{image url="resources/http-server-response.png" }}}
+{{{image url="resources/servez-response.png" }}}

 Then in your browser go to [`http://localhost:8080/webgl/`](http://localhost:8080/webgl/).

-If you don't specify a path then http-server will serve the current folder.
+If you don't specify a path then servez will serve the current folder.

 ## Using your Browsers Developer Tools